rocky-linux/infrastructure/README.md

 ## Branches

-The main branch is currently the only branch.
-It is currently in discussion how the branches should be configured to not commit to main full time.
+Note: This is in the idea phase

+The main branch is the top level branch that should, in most circumstances, not take direct changes.
+There are currently two branches:

+* main
+* develop